klebgenomics/KpSC_surface_antigen_loci/README.md

 | O13 | OL13 | O13 | OL13 |
 | O14 | OL14 | OL102 | OL102 |
 | O15 | OL15 | OL104 | OL104 |

+> [!Note]
+> O3α and O3β are mannose containing polysaccharides that differ by the number of mannose residues within each polysaccharide repeat unit.
+The specific genetic determinants driving these length differences are not yet known, so Kaptive reports these O types together.

 ## Citations